lyarenei/jellyfin-plugin-listenbrainz/README.md

 * Repo URL: `https://raw.githubusercontent.com/lyarenei/jellyfin-plugin-listenbrainz/master/manifest.json`

-## Known limitations
-- Tracks in the Listenbrainz activity are not paired with their MBIDs due to Listenbrainz requiring recording ID, rather than track ID directly.
-As Jellyfin does not provide recording ID in the metadata, there is no way to send required ID for pairing.

 # Build

 .NET core 5.0 is required to build the Listenbrainz plugin.
 To install the .NET SDK on Linux or macOS, see the download page at https://dotnet.microsoft.com/download .
 Native package manager instructions can be found for Debian, RHEL, Ubuntu, Fedora, SLES, and CentOS.